Direct Comparisons between FAA Taxiway Lights and LEDline® at the Anchorage Re-fueling Area

 two different types of airfield visual aids.

-As labeled, the left sidelights in the pictures, are the standard green FAA / ICAO, (incandescent bulbed), taxiway lights.
+As labeled, the left side lights in the pictures are the standard green FAA / ICAO, (incandescent bulbed), taxiway lights.
 (Note the amount of off-angle light pollution the camera is capturing from these standard airfield taxiway lights).

-To the right, the lights in the curving green visual aid line, are the old-style 6 x LED, linear, green LEDline® safety guidance visual aids.
+To the right, the lights in the curving green visual aid line are the old-style 6 x LED, linear green LEDline® safety guidance visual aids.

-HOWEVER, THE PILOTS AT ANCHORAGE INTERNATIONAL PREFERRED THE LINEAR LEDline® SAFETY GUIDANCE VISUAL AIDS, ESPECIALLY IN BAD WEATHER!
+BOTH ARE HIGHLY VISIBLE IN ANY WEATHER.
+HOWEVER, THE PILOTS AT ANCHORAGE INTERNATIONAL WROTE TO HIL-TECH AND SAID THAT THEY PREFERRED THE LINEAR LEDline® SAFETY GUIDANCE VISUAL AIDS,

 The pilots preferred the old-style linear LEDline® safety guidance visual aids to the standard point source airfield taxiway lamps.